Peng Wan-ru

-Murder
+Personal life

+Peng married Horng Wann-sheng (洪萬生 (Hóng Wànshēng), a mathematics professor at NTNU) and they had a son together.

+Assassination and aftermath

 In November 1996, Peng disappeared in Kaohsiung, Taiwan; the public last saw her board a yellow Ford Telstar taxi after a DPP meeting the night prior to a DPP convention.
 She was discovered raped and murdered outside of an abandoned warehouse in Kaohsiung County (now part of Kaohsiung City); her body had more than 30 stab wounds.

 Despite an extensive investigation, the police were unable to solve the crime.
 At least 70,000 Taiwanese taxi drivers had their fingerprints analyzed in an effort to find Peng's killer.
 Horng said that he felt frustrated that the killer was not found.
 There have been numerous false leads since the murder.

 In 2015, police received tips from the ex-girlfriend of a taxi driver surnamed Yang, who said that he had told her he had killed Peng.
 Although Yang did not match DNA samples taken from the crime scene, he did match several fingerprint characteristics.

 The statute of limitations ran out in 2016, closing the case, which prompted some DPP lawmakers to propose the removal of the twenty-year statute for murder cases and major economic crimes.